Hervé Falciani: Biography

-After studying at the Sophia Antipolis technology park, Falciani became a computer engineer at the Swiss branch of HSBC between 2001 and 2008.
+After studying at the Sophia Antipolis technology park, Falciani became a computer engineer at the Swiss branch of HSBC, where he worked between 2001 and 2008.
 In 2006, he reorganized the database of the organization to improve its security.
 Falciani has declared that he realized that the way data was managed at HSBC fostered tax evasion, and proposed a new system, which was rejected by his superiors.
 After the HSBC reaction, and because he believed that "it is a systematic violation of fundamental rights of citizens by subtracting funds that should be allocated to the general interest", for two years Falciani collected evidence of potential tax fraud involving 130,000 individuals.
 Falciani tried to make the information available to the Swiss judicial authorities, but was unsuccessful.
 This claim was corroborated by French prosecutors.

 In 2008, Falciani made a trip to Beirut and, using a false identity, attempted to sell what he claimed was private client information from a Swiss bank to Bank Audi.
 Falciani claims that he did this in order to intentionally activate an internal alarm system available to Swiss banking employers, the Swiss Bankers Association (Swissbanking), and which is monitored by the police.
 He hoped this would allow Swiss prosecutors to become aware of HSBC's criminal activities.
 In their prosecution against him, however, Swiss authorities claimed that he went to Beirut with the intention of selling the data for profit.
 In either case, an alarm was indeed set off after a woman reported that a man calling himself Ruben al-Chidiak had attempted to sell her the private data.
 Falciani says he paid for the airline tickets from his own HSBC account so that authorities could track him.